 In general, evidence of a tie is stronger when it corresponds with severity.
 In a study of more than 1,700 adults aged 76 to 85 who were not living in an institution, those with mild hearing loss had a 32 percent higher risk of reporting anxiety.
 If you had a moderate or higher loss, your chance of anxiety rose by 59 percent.

 The tie to severity also showed up in research among adults of all ages.
 In an overview of 25 studies that evaluated more than 17,000 adults in all, the team found a higher risk of anxiety if your hearing loss was more severe or if you had tinnitus.

 None of this means that you’re doomed to be anxious because of your hearing loss.
 Within the overview, in five studies that looked at symptoms among the hearing impaired at one point in time, between 15 percent and 31 percent of the participants had clinically significant anxiety symptoms.
 In other words, most didn’t.

 Those numbers are higher than we’d like—but anxiety is common.
 About 18 percent of American adults qualify as having an anxiety disorder in any year, the Anxiety and Depression Association of America (ADAA) reports.

 Do I have social anxiety or am I just frustrated by not hearing?

 Age-related hearing loss, called presbycusis, typically sneaks up on you over time.
 You may not even notice that you’re giving up on noisy social occasions because of your hearing loss.
 Instead, you accept that you “just don’t like parties.”

-Loneliness can creep up on you as well, and contribute to medical problems and yes, anxiety.
+Loneliness and depression can creep up on you as well, and contribute to medical problems and yes, anxiety.